MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CAPTION-Function--TestPage-.md

 ---
 title: "CAPTION Function (TestPage)"
 description: Details the syntax for the CAPTION function (TestPage).
-This property gets the caption of the test page. ms.custom: na ms.date: 06/04/2016 ms.reviewer: na
+This property provides the caption of the test page. ms.custom: na ms.date: 06/04/2016 ms.reviewer: na